Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     ```

 <a name="mode"></a>
-## Controlling the Launch Mode
+## Control the launch mode

-To set the application control in the caller application to launch a sub
-application within the same group:
+The following code sets the application control in the caller application to launch a sub application within the same group:

 ```csharp
 AppControl appControl = new AppControl();